Learn How To Make Iced Coffee At Home: An Easy And Delicious Recipe

 Even though it produces the most delicious iced coffee, the Japanese method is intimidating for some.
 Many people want a way to easily convert their usual coffee routine without learning a new brewing ratio or technique.
 This recipe will work for any method, including a French Press, a coffee maker, and even instant coffee granules.

 The primary takeaway is to avoid the common pitfalls of poorly made iced coffee: either weak/bland flavors or the stale taste of oxidized coffee.
-While hot brewed coffee can survive in the fridge for a few days, we do not recommend it if you care about the flavor.
+While hot brewed coffee can survive in the fridge for a few days, I do not recommend it if you care about the flavor.

 1. Brew Strong Coffee

 Since some of the ice will inevitably melt, iced coffee tastes better when you brew with a stronger ratio—more coffee per unit of water.
 A normal ratio is 1:17 (1 part coffee to 17 parts water).
-For iced coffee, we recommend brewing at 1:12.
+For iced coffee, I recommend brewing at 1:12.
 This stronger ratio applies to instant coffee as well.
 You can also make coffee ice cubes to help prevent dilution.

 If measuring coffee beans with a scale, you can dial in the exact ratio in grams.
 By volume, measure approximately two tablespoons of ground coffee for every four ounces of water.